 You will be surprised how much the color of the car you buy can affect the resale value.
 Think about it.
 The color was very important to you when you bought your last car.
 It is just as important to the person who will be buying the car you trade in.
 The most popular colors are white, silver, beige, and black.
 If you have a “thing” for green, blue, orange, or another unusual color, it can negatively affect the resale value of that car by over $2,000.
 I’m not suggesting that you always buy a white car, but if you like white, silver, beige, and black you are going to get more money for that trade-in than if you like blue and green.
 Bright colors can be good for certain models.
 Red is a popular convertible color for example.

 Be sure to check your cost of insurance before you make a final decision.
-Cars with side air-bags, highly rated in collision and rollover tests, relatively low cost of repair especially for bumpers, and non-high-performance cars have much lower insurance rates.
+Cars with the most safety features, highly rated in collision and rollover tests, relatively low cost of repair especially for bumpers, and non high-performance cars have much lower insurance rates.

 Cars are no different than any product that you buy when it comes to the principal of “the cheapest product is usually not the best value”.
 You buy a quality pair of shoes, paying more than you would for a cheap, poorly made pair because they will look good and wear many times longer.
 Shopping for the lowest price is a very good idea, but only after you have chosen a car that has low depreciation, operating costs, and cost of repair.